1. Which colleges and universities participate in the Plan?

-If you don't see your alma mater or favorite private college on our list, tell us!
-If you contact a college directly, and let us know and we will follow up.
+If you don’t see your alma mater or favorite private college on our list, tell us.

-If a college or university should withdraw from Private College 529, the school would be obligated to honor all Tuition Certificates that were purchased before its withdrawal.
+If a college or university should withdraw from Private College 529 Plan, the school would be obligated to honor all Tuition Certificates that were purchased before its withdrawal.
 However, Certificates purchased after the school withdrew would not be honored by that school.